aboueim/bikesharing/README.md

 ## Results:

 ### Link to Tableau Public:

+The following link gives access to visit the Tableau file create to visualize bikesharing data.

 https://public.tableau.com/views/ChallengeAssignment_16704584045550/CheckoutTimesforUsers?:language=en-US&:display_count=n&:origin=viz_share_link

+Below I provided some details on the results of the analysis.

 ### Checkout Times for Users:

 The chart shows that the majority of bike rides lasted for less than hour where the highest number of rides being for 5 minutes.